Integral formulation of Klein-Gordon singular waveguides: Introduction

-For work on the related topic of ``leaky quantum graphs'' and derivation of similar integral equations, we refer to \cite{exner2007leaky} and references therein.
-Under the assumption that $\Gamma$ is a compact perturbation of the flat interface, \cite{exner2007leaky} for instance derives asymptotic expansions for generalized eigenfunctions of the Helmholtz operator and obtains expressions for reflection coefficients in a corresponding scattering theory.
-Note that our setting places no restriction on the angle between the asymptotic branches of $\Gamma$.
+The PDE \eqref{eq:pde} with similar boundary conditions arises in several contexts.
+Indeed, one interpretation of it is as a Schr\"odinger equation with singular interactions supported on $\Gamma$.
+The paper \cite{brasche1994schrodinger} gives a detailed spectral analysis of this (and other) Schr\"odinger operators.
+In the periodic setting, we refer the reader to \cite{figotin1998spectral} for a rigorous treatment of singular potentials.
+Equations of this form also arise in the study of ``leaky quantum graphs'' \cite{exner2007leaky}.
+When $\Gamma$ is a compact perturbation of the flat interface, \cite{exner2007leaky} for instance derives asymptotic expansions for generalized eigenfunctions of the Helmholtz operator and obtains expressions for reflection coefficients in a corresponding scattering theory.
+We note that in our setting, no restriction is placed on the angle between the two branches of $\Gamma$.

-The point spectrum of elliptic second-order partial differential operators with ``singular interactions'' along a compact interface has also been analyzed, with an integral formulation in \cite{holzmann2019boundary}.
-A Galerkin method for solving it is then proposed.
+For compact interfaces, \cite{holzmann2019boundary} considers the related problem of determining the point spectra of elliptic second-order partial differential operators with ``singular interactions''.
+For this problem, the authors propose an integral formulation in \cite{holzmann2019boundary}, which is solved via a standard Galerkin method.

-Our paper focuses on solving a source problem for singular Schr\"odinger equations with outgoing radiation conditions for an energy range $E\in (-m_0,m_0)$.
-A complete spectral analysis of the problem seems quite challenging.
-In a subsequent work, we plan to extend the current analysis of Dirac operators and more complex geometries for interfaces.